 Baja Betty's – ‘Home Sweet Homo’ reads the sign above the door, and this homely bar/restaurant is a great start to any night out in Hillcrest.
 They serve Tex-Mex food best washed down with one of their signature cocktails or their impressive array of tequilas.
 They also often have drag shows, which ‘serve’ in a different way.

-Smallgoods Cheese Shop & Cafe – located in La Jolla, Smallgoods Cheese Shop & Cafe is an excellent place for brunch or a light lunch when exploring the seaside area.
+Smallgoods Cheese Shop & Cafe – Located in La Jolla, Smallgoods Cheese Shop & Cafe is an excellent place for brunch or a light lunch when exploring the seaside area.
 It offers a cozy atmosphere and a delectable selection of artisanal cheeses and gourmet sandwiches made with fresh, locally sourced ingredients.

 San Diego Gay Bars and Clubs